alan-turing-institute/climate-informatics-2024-ae/badges.md

 The artifacts associated with the paper are of a quality that significantly exceeds minimal functionality.
 That is, they have all the qualities of the Artifacts Evaluated – Functional level, but, in addition, they are very carefully documented and well-structured to the extent that reuse and repurposing is facilitated.
 In particular, norms and standards of the research community for artifacts of this type are strictly adhered to.

-- [ ] Document: Artifacts are very carefully documented and well-structured to the extent that reuse and repurposing is facilitated.
+- [ ] Artifacts are very carefully documented and well-structured to the extent that reuse and repurposing is facilitated.
 - [ ] Norms and standards of the research community for artifacts of this type are strictly adhered to (e.g., FAIR data and FAIR4RS).
 - [ ] Be packaged to enable their reuse as a component in another project.